 My kids attended Christopher Elementary and we transferred to Parkview Elementary in December of this past year.
 By the second day both teachers came to me saying my kids were way behind.
 This school is failing to keep up with the District and further from the standard.
 The amount of work to catch up has been tremendous and i wonder how this can even be called a school.
 Parents are obviously not involved with their kids and we had to transfer because it was apparent they failed to teach them those values on top of a lice breakout every other month.
 This schools needs to focus on getting the parents involved as will as focus on getting the kids caught up.

 Christopher Elementary School is a public elementary school in San Jose.
-The principal of Christopher Elementary School is Bill Abraham, whose e-mail is email@example.com.
-462 children attend Christopher Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Filipino.
-55% of the Christopher Elementary School students have "limited English proficiency."
+The principal of Christopher Elementary School is Bill Abraham and can be contacted at firstname.lastname@example.org.
+462 students attend Christopher Elementary School and identify as Hispanic; Black, non-Hispanic; and Filipino.
+55% of the Christopher Elementary School students are "limited in English proficiency."
 88% of the 462 students here are paying reduced lunch prices.
-The student to teacher ratio at Christopher Elementary School is 19:1.
+The ratio of students to teachers at Christopher Elementary School is 19:1.
 G. W. Hellyer Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Native American or Native Alaskan||0.4%||0.6%|